 What is a robot?

-Some examples of robots or programmable hardware that you may hear about or wish to work with are:
+Some examples of robots or programmable hardware that you may hear about or wish to work listed below.

 Dash & Dot (Tablet)